uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_maru.md

 - Upgrade house at Robin's
 - Pass out

 ### Summer 10, Y2
 - Chop Trees
 - Birthday Gift, Bouquet, Talk to Maru in her bedroom at 9am
 - Pass out

 ### Summer 11, Y2
-- Give Emily Player 1 Gold Cauli
+- Give Emily Player 1 Gold cauliflower
-- SHIP EVERYTHING except for 2 Gold Cauli.
-This is the final gifting day + 1 cauli for luau
+- SHIP EVERYTHING except for 2 Gold cauliflower.
+You only need 2 cauliflower, 1 for gifting and 1 for luau.
 - Chop Trees
 - Gift at 8:10am between Robin's house and the clinic (Maru walking to work)
-- Luau at 9am (Gold Cauli)
+- Luau at 9am (Gold cauliflower)

 ### Summer 13 (or 12 if raining), Y2
 - Read all mail